CommanderQuazar/CommanderQuazar/README.md

 of virtual meetings (Teams, Zoom, Skye, etc).
 Available for Linux distros, MacOS, and Windows.
 There is a command line interface version, and a GUI built with QT.
 Now you can just chill while your day flies by!

-I am also working on a Raspberry Pi super clustor.
+I am also working on a Raspberry Pi super clustor in my home lab.

 <hr>